ryanfitz/hapi-auth-jwt/README.md

         - `credentials` - a credentials object passed back to the application in `request.auth.credentials`.
 Typically, `credentials` are only included when `isValid` is `true`, but there are cases when the application needs to know who tried to authenticate even when it fails
           (e.g. with authentication mode `'try'`).
+        - `artifacts` - (optional) an artifact object received from the authentication strategy and used in authentication-related actions.

 See the example folder for an executable example.